 We hope that the review of MKS Robin Nano v1.2: Reviewing the new MakerBase 32bit boards has been of interest to you.

-As always, we remind you that we have a channel of people upset by 3D printing on WhatsApp that you can access by clicking on the following link.
+As always, we remind you that we have a telegram channel that you can access by clicking on the following link.

 Another interesting articles inside 3DWork.io:

 - Marlin Builder: Configurar Marlin online y de forma sencilla ya es posible en 3DWork.io